bbopt/nomad/README.txt

               !
 An extra addpath Matlab command must be done to have access to nomad Mex binaries.

               !
 Extra flags might be required to prevent CMake errors.
-See details in User Guide (Section Matlab interface).

          To enable *Python* interface (PyNomad) building:
-              cmake -DBUILD_INTERFACE_PYTHON=ON -DTEST_OPENMP=OFF -S . -B build/release
+              cmake -DBUILD_INTERFACE_PYTHON=ON -S . -B build/release

               !
+More details are provided in $NOMAD_HOME/interfaces/PyNomad/readme.txt

+              !
 Building requires to have Cython.
 Cython can be obtained with Anaconda distribution platform.

               !
-The Python interface will not be built if OpenMP is enabled.

-              !
-On *Windows*, using Visual Studio, see the user guide to properly manage X86/X64 building of binaries.
+On *Windows*, using Visual Studio, see the user guide or the readme to properly manage X86/X64 building of binaries.

          To enable *Java* interface building (with Swig): cmake -DBUILD_INTERFACE_JAVA=ON -S . -B build/release